cloudify-cosmo/docs.getcloudify.org/content/manager_webui/overview.md

 ## Community Version
 As of Release 4.2, Cloudify Web UI is also available in `Community` version (Open Source).
 This edition keeps all the features of the `Premium` with the exception of the following:
-- No tenant management
+- No user, user group or tenant management
 - No composer access
 - Custom initial template

-### Tenant Management
+### User/tenant Management
 For Cloudify Community Edition users, a single tenant with a single user is created during installation.
 When you log into Cloudify Manager, the built-in credentials are used.
+Features allowing for user, tenant and user group managing are disabled.

-Multiple tenant management is available in the `Premium` version.
-This feature allows you to define multiple roles and tenants and build complex user access hierarchies atop those those two functions.
-You can read more about tenants [here]({{< relref "manager_webui/tenant-management-page.md" >}}).
+User and tenant management is available in the Cloudify `Premium` version.
+These features allows you to define multiple users, roles and tenants to build complex access hierarchies atop of those those features.
+You can read more about users [here]({{< relref "cli/users.md" >}}) and tenants [here]({{< relref "manager_webui/tenant-management-page.md" >}}).

 ### Composer Access
 Composer is not available in the Community version, however you have full access to the Cloudify CLI tools to manage your blueprints.
 Composer, which is available in the `Premium` version provides quick and easy means for rapid blueprint development.
 You can read more about Composer [here]({{< relref "composer/overview.md" >}}).